An Antipodean travel company serving World Travellers since 1983

 Generally speaking, Kazakhstan is safe to travel around, though always exercise common sense while travelling.

 Whenever you travel overseas, it’s always wise to take an appropriate travel adapter.
 Kazakhstan operates on a 220V supply voltage and 50Hz.
 Kazakhstan uses both the Type C and Type F plug, so be sure you have an adapter handy as needed.

 Big Almaty Lake

-Responsible travel tips for Albania
+Responsible travel tips for Kazakhstan

 - Learn at least the local greetings to break the ice.
 Although some locals speak English, the more you know of the native language, the greater your experience of the country will be.

 - Carry a business card in your wallet or purse from your local hotel, to assist you with the return journey if you do become lost.